Popmotion/popmotion/docs/learn/basics/input-tracking.md

 ---
-title: Pointers and dragging
+title: Pointer tracking
 description: Learn to track pointer movement and use that to drag DOM elements.
 category: basics
 next: velocity-and-physics
 ---

-# Pointers and dragging
+# Pointer tracking

 Pointer tracking can be used for multiple purposes.
 Drag & drop, scrolling galleries, and performantly measuring touch scroll speed are some obvious ones.